+And there’s more.
 Consider the friend who calls round to see you because they are feeling down.
 They pour their troubles out, and you offer support and advice in an attempt to cheer them up.
 After a few tears and a big hug they declare, ‘Oh, I feel much better now’.
 But how do you feel?
-You feel shattered, depressed and ready for a drink!
+You often feel shattered, depressed and ready for a drink!
 Have you ever tried to help a friend going through a relationship break-up?
-Then you know exactly what I mean.
+Then you know exactly what I mean!

 If you are a caring individual and want to help those in need you must take certain precautions, or you may end up taking on their burdens, worries and feelings, eventually becoming depleted and in serious need of support yourself.
 This happens regularly to caring aromatherapists who can be left exhausted after treating certain clients.

 For some people, continual exposure to this type of situation can eventually have a devastating effect on their lives since it affects their thoughts, feelings and general outlook.
 A negative attitude can lead to all sorts of illnesses, so it is important to dispel all negative energies and emotions from our lives as quickly as possible.

 In many ways, therapists are like a glass of water offering a drink to thirsty clients, but if they fail to stop and refill their glass from time to time it can run dry, and there will be no more water to give to anyone.
 It’s all about balance and protection.
 It is okay to pause and give to yourselves occasionally, but at all times you must remember to protect yourself from the negative energies of those who you are trying to help.